SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/OverlapDisplayed.md

 ### Avoid and Overlap

-　　For instance a label thematic map which is created based on a point layer, when the map scale is small, the distribution of point features are dense, if labels of all point features are displayed on the map without enabling the "No Overlap" but opening the "Show Overlap", following effect will be shown.
+　　For instance a label thematic map which is created based on a point layer, when the map scale is small, the distribution of point features are dense, if labels of all point features are displayed on the map without enabling the "No Overlap" but opening the "Show Overlap", following effects are shown.

 　　![](img/OverlapDisplayed1.png)